 We always want to keep our customers’ end-of-contract costs to a minimum.
-Once vans and cars are returned to LeasePlan, we’ll carry out a number of checks and assess their condition under our Fair Wear and Tear policy.
+Once vans and cars are returned to LeasePlan, we’ll carry out a number of checks and assess their condition under our Fair wear and tear policy.
+You can take a look at policy for cars and the policy for commercial vehicles here.
 If there are any additional faults or damage outside that, you may be charged a fee.

 However, we do our best to remove any worry by offering a repair matrix on our commercial vehicles – as well as a £150 waiver as standard.
 If the cost of any necessary repairs falls below that figure, you don’t pay a penny.

 To find out more about how LeasePlan can help you to minimise concerns around end of contract, get in touch with our expert team today.
 Simply call us on 0344 493 5840 or fill out our online form.